 Extensive research is conducted on different aspects of competitiveness and resilience of cities to identify the factors which determine the competitiveness and resilience of cities around the world.
 UCR research furthermore focuses on policy analysis to identify and suggest effective evidence-based policy instruments that can make cities economically more competitive and resilient to external shocks.

-UCR have collaborated with several organizations including:
+UCR has collaborated with several organisations including:

 - United Nations Human Settlements Programme (UN-Habitat)

 - OECD Development Centre

 And contributed to or developed global reports and documents including:

 - State of African Cities 2018: The Geography of African Investment